-Josh Feola writes about music, art, and tech, with an aim to seed mutual understanding and share resonant stories about subcultural exchange between China and the rest of the world.
+Josh Feola writes about music, art, and tech, with an aim to seed mutual understanding and share resonant stories about international exchange across subcultural networks.
 He’s written over 500 articles giving context to the dynamic cultural matrix in which he remains an active voice.

-Josh has been deeply embedded in China’s underground culture since 2009, formerly managing iconic Beijing music venues D-22 and XP, organizing music festivals Sally Can’t Dance and BEME, and drumming in Beijing bands Chui Wan, SUBS and Vagus Nerve.
+Josh was deeply embedded in China’s underground culture from 2009-2020, formerly managing iconic Beijing music venues D-22 and XP, organizing music festivals Sally Can’t Dance and BEME, and drumming in Beijing bands Chui Wan, SUBS and Vagus Nerve.
 As a curator and promoter he has organized more than 1,000 events in China and abroad.